 Expected output (example for Debian 13):

-Step 2: Verify your Nginx config uses the correct socket.
-Open your server block and check the fastcgi_pass line matches the socket file shown above:
+Verify your Nginx config uses the correct socket.
+The fastcgi_pass line must match the socket file listed by ls /run/php/:

 # Debian 13